NSW Cup: Radio

-SWR Triple 9 FM broadcast two games a month during the season plus some finals matches.

-Hawkesbury Radio broadcast Penrith Panthers' matches online during the season when played on non-NRL game days, selected other matches and all the finals matches.
+Hawkesbury Radio broadcast matches of the Penrith Panthers online during the season when played on non-NRL game days, selected other matches and all the finals matches.

-Triple H Radio broadcast selected North Sydney Bears' matches during the year plus selected finals matches.
+Triple H Radio broadcast selected matches of the North Sydney Bears during the year plus selected finals matches.

 There is also additional radio coverage of the finals series on 2GB Radio and 702 ABC Sydney.

 Online

 The NSWRL website upload highlights of every game of the NSW Cup.
 It also gives half time and full-time scores of the other games.

-Twice a week one NSW Cup match is LIVE on Facebook.
+All NSW Cup matches are shown LIVE on NSWRL TV via BarTV Sports.